iswarmondal/iswarmondal/README.md

 ### My Experiences 👷‍♂
 <hr>
-- I did an Internship in a media company <a href="https://www.linkedin.com/company/futurex-global/mycompany/">Futurex Global</a> as a front end developer
+- I did an Internship in a media company <a href="https://www.linkedin.com/company/futurex-global/mycompany/">Futurex Global</a> as a front end developer <br>
 - I developed website for <a href="http://www.rampurhatgmch.edu.in/">Rampurhat Govt.
-Medical College</a>
+Medical College</a>  <br>
-- I helped local businesses to go online during lockdown by developing e-commerce websites for them (eg- <a href="https://fangpalace.com/">Fangpalace</a>, <a href="https://dosarindustries.com/">Dosar Industries</a>)
+- I helped local businesses to go online during lockdown by developing e-commerce websites for them (eg- <a href="https://fangpalace.com/">Fangpalace</a>, <a href="https://dosarindustries.com/">Dosar Industries</a>)   <br>
 <br><br>

 ### Ongoing Project 🚧